AndresSepulveda/CROCO_plots/README.md

 Use nvfortran in jobcomp

-modify .baschrc to update nvfotran location
+modify .baschrc to update nvfortran location

+Add key OPENACC in cppdefs.h (instead of MPI/OpenMP?)

 nvidia-smi for GPU info